RIP Pandit Ravi Shankar: Legendary Sitar Maestro…

 “Pop changes week to week, month to month.
 But great music is like literature.”
 Pandit Ravi Shankar

 GRAMMY Live – Lifetime Achievement Award: Ravi Shankar

 Pandit Ravi Shankar was a gifted musician and composer whose expertise on the sitar, and powerful, evocative music, brought him international recognition and well deserved accolades.
 He was often called the “Godfather of World Music ” as he cut across cultural boundaries to share his music globally.
 His genre was classical Indian music with a contemporary feel and his performances were long, inspiring musical feats that could make the spirit soar as if in deep meditation.
 In fact, I was exposed to his music during my ashram living years and that was the first way I got to learn about, and fall in love, with his body of work.
 I found his music both captivating and meditative and would listen to his performances and interviews on my CDs and TV/Radio for hours.

 Over the years, Ravi Shankar traveled around the world performing his special brand of music which, as time went by, included performances with his daughter Anoushka, a talented musician in her own right.
 The equally talented Norah Jones is his daughter.
 If you’ve never heard his music, I invite you to devote some time to sit back, listen, and let the sounds wash over your body and soothe your soul.
 His music came into my life at an important phase in my growth and I remain grateful for the exposure.
-I’ve included a few more of my favorite musical pieces from his best work; Raga Parameshwari and Mishra Bhairav, below.
-More below!
+Above and below, I’ve included a few more of my favorite musical pieces from his best work for your listening pleasure including some linked back to YouTube; Raga Parameshwari and Mishra Bhairav, below.

 “In our culture we have such respect for musical instruments, they are like part of God.”
 Pandit Ravi Shankar